markjart/updatedPolitiPurple/README.md

 # PolitiPurple
 ## For every news story there is an equal and opposite news story

-In this age of siloed thought people often stick to their _tried-and-true *confirms my belifs* news sources_ with nary a thought, or even attemp to find, the other side.
+In this age of siloed thought people often stick to their _tried-and-true **confirms my beliefs** news sources_ with nary a thought, nor even an inkling of concern, for what the **other side** may have to say about the same subject.

-User searches term and selects new source-then paired with source with opposite and equal slant